 3. Fuel up your muscles

 With the right foods and drinks, you can actually help the muscles to recover.
-Drinking plenty of clean water is a no brainer.
+Drinking plenty of clean water is a no-brainer.
 Add coconut water and you're upgrading your liquid intake with natural electrolytes (salts and minerals), which get depleted with sweat.

 Another great DOMS fighting remedy is turmeric.
 Remember the previously mentioned oxygen free radicals having a party in your system?
-Curcumin, as a very potent ANTI-oxidant can help to clean up the free radicals and prevent them from multiplying.
+Curcumin, as a very potent ANTI-oxidant, can help to clean up the free radicals and prevent them from multiplying.
 Curcumin also inhibits substances that act as inflammatory mediators (their fancy names are cyclooxygenase, lipoxygenase and inducible nitric oxide).
 By blocking these bad guys, there is less pain, less inflammation, less DOMS.
-Try our organic cold pressed juices with turmeric or go straight for the tough one - Just Turmeric shot!
+Try our organic cold-pressed juices with turmeric or go straight for the tough one - Just Turmeric shot!

-Long weekend is coming, so get moving and keep it pain-free!
+The long weekend is coming, so get moving and keep it pain-free!